conconga/misalignment-lever_arm/README.md

 - the misalignment is also not considered static.
 It might drift and change over time.

-- any estimation is allowed to deteriorate with time due to changes in the environment.
+- the actual setup might drift; the estimation is supposed to follow it.
 For example, sensors in the side-mirror might have different alignments when parking or driving at high speeds.

-- besides the inertial measurements, there is no additional source of information; this fact implies that sensor bias cannot be estimated during the process.
+- the measurements of IMU's are the only source of information; this fact implies that sensor bias cannot be estimated during the process.

 # Review